jongamble/jarvis/README.md

 # Changelog

+## Version 0.4.2
+- Adding Socket.io for implementing seamless sockets for switch responses

+## Version 0.4.1
+- Updating the POC to use pin numbers from DB when turning on/off LEDs

 ## Version 0.4.0
 - POC to turn on and off LED connected to GPIO port on light button press
 - Adding Pin to collection schema